Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Introduction

 Yet another regularisation technique, first introduced in \cite{hambly_spde_model_2019}, was recently analysed in \cite{hambly_smooth_feedback_2023} from the convergence angle.
 The regularisation proceeds by mollification of the instantaneous action of the loss $L_t$, which leads to a model with smooth but path-dependent interaction through hitting times. \cite{hambly_smooth_feedback_2023} shows that one recovers the singular model in the limit as the mollification tends to zero.
 That paper does not touch on controlled versions of the problem.

 Finally, let us mention the ``Up the River'' problem formulated by Aldous \cite{aldous_up_the_river_2002}, where a unit drift is distributed among a finite number of Brownian particles on the positive half-line which are absorbed at zero.
-The goal is to keep as many particles as possible alive for all times. \cite{tang_up_the_river_2018} shows that the asymptotically optimal strategy as $N \to \infty$ is to simply push the laggard, i.e.\@ to allocate the entire drift to the particle closest to the absorbing boundary.
+The goal is to keep as many particles as possible alive for all times. \cite{tang_up_the_river_2018} shows that the asymptotically optimal strategy as $N \to \infty$ is to simply push the laggard, i.e.\@ to allocate the entire drift to the particle closest to the absorbing boundary. \cite{bayraktar_mf_sys_risk_2023} extends this framework by introducing singular interaction through hitting times amongst the particles.